CalebChestnut/ArcCreateProjects/README.md

 # Deprecated Projects (An issue arose so I gave up on the chart)
 - Can't Run From the Urge by underscores (BPM)
 - Crows Fly on Endless (BPM and Inspiration)
+- find the answer (What the fuck was I thinking)